...and what you can do about it.

 Here's a neat trick for getting used to DST/ST time changes.
 When daylight savings time is changed to standard time, set your alarm 1/2 hour earlier than it was.
 You'll actually be sleeping a half hour later than before, and getting up a half hour earlier.

 In the springtime, do the opposite.
 A week before DST begins, set your alarm 30 minutes earlier.
 Then when DST begins, re-set your clock, and set your alarm back to where it had been.
 You'll be getting up only 30 minutes earlier each time, and it won't be as unpleasant as getting up an hour earlier.

 If you need a little more help, practice your earlier rising time on Saturday and Sunday, so that when Monday rolls around, you'll (almost) be used to it.
 On Friday night, instead of setting your alarm for 6:00, set it for 5:30.
-Then on Sunday night after the time change, set your alarm for 6:30.
+Then on Saturday night, just before the time change, set your alarm for 6:30.

-After about a week of rising at 6:30, set your alarm for 6:00 (if that was your regular time) and on the following Saturday morning, you're rising at another half hour earlier.
+You can set the alarm for 6:00 Sunday night, or after about a week of rising at 6:30, set your alarm for 6:00 (if that was your regular rising time) and on the following Saturday morning, you're rising at another half hour earlier.
 By Monday, you'll be on a summertime schedule like the rest of the world.

 However, take care of your bedtime on the other end, too.
 If TV is keeping you up, set your VCR to record the late show, and watch it later.

-If you are on the computer a lot, download a free program at "f.lux."
-It tints your screen slightly pink toward evening, so the blue of your monitor doesn't keep you awake later.
+If you are on the computer a lot, download a free program at "f.lux.com" It tints your screen slightly pink toward evening, so the blue of your monitor doesn't keep you awake later.